 HIf you have any questions about the museum or Berkley history in general, the Historical Committee will be happy to answer them for you.
 Please contact them at email@example.com.

-Historical Museum mugs are available for purchase for only $10 at the museum or the Berkley Public Library.
-The mug features the historic Berkley Theatre Marquee and downtown 12 Mile in 1948.
+Images of America: Berkley is now available on for purchase at City Hall, the Library, many local retailers and online.
+Newly designed Historical Museum mugs are also available for purchase for only $10 at the museum or the Berkley Public Library.
+The mug now features Berkley City Hall circa 1953.

 Proceeds benefit the Berkley Historical Committee.